abhistranger/Traffic-Density-Estimation-using-OpenCV/README.md

 ```
 If you enter wrong command then the help menu will be opened.

-*You can choose to exit the Original Grayscale Image window anytime by pressing "e" or"E" key on the keyboard.
+*You can choose to exit the Original Grayscale Image window anytime by pressing 'e' or 'E' key on the keyboard.</br>
+*You can choose to quit the execution of the program on the video anytime by pressing 'q' or 'Q' key on the keyboard.</br>
-*All the ouput images will be saved in the same directory.
+*All the ouput images and text files will be saved in the same directory.</br>